 Seeding Time Pictures have partnered with Carers Queensland, Carers NT, Carers NSW, Carers Tasmania.
 We are interested in partnering with organisations and individuals who support Carers, Mental Health and Arts.

 Audience Engagement and Social Impact

 What actions does this project hope for its viewers after seeing this film?

 We hope those who are suffering, those who care for loved ones and the wider community will recognise the benefits of caregivers taking time out.
 We want carers to join creative arts community programs and socialise or at the very least to consider the benefits of self-care.
 Listen to music, paint, read a book, get a massage, go surfing, go for a walk, ride a bike, try a new craft, go see a band, get a facial or buy some new clothes....just take time out from being a caregiver and do something that brings joy!

 Measurement and Evaluation

 What is the projects indicators for success?

-Our Social media page analytics will show quantitative metrics of 'likes' and 'comments' for our competitions for art classes, art prizes, as well as opportunities to win tickets to attend Q&A community screenings of "Triple Effect - Who Cares for the Carers?" documentary.
+There will be opportunities for audiences to attend Q&A community screenings of Feature Film length version "PTSD Love Stories" documentary.
 Ticket sales measure community audience attendance.
 Impact partners can measure impact from the increase of interest in their organisations and activity generated on their social media platforms.